holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 # Running in Webassembly

-Panel is primarily a way to build dashboards and applications in the browser but since it is written in Python this generally means that we have to run a Python server that is connected to the frontend application.
+Panel lets you write dashboards and other applications in Python that are accessed using a web browser.
+Typically, the Python interpreter runs as a separate Jupyter or Bokeh server process, communicating with JavaScript code running in the client browser.
+However, it is now (as of 2022) possible to run Python directly in the browser, with no separate server needed!

-However quite recently it has become possible to run Python application directly in the browser thanks to a technology called [WebAssembly](https://webassembly.org/) (or WASM).
-More specifically the [Pyodide](https://pyodide.org/) pioneered the ability to install Python libraries, manipulate the DOM from Python, and execute regular Python code entirely in the browser.
-A number of libraries have sprung up around Python in WASM including [PyScript](https://pyscript.net/).
+The underlying technology involved is called [WebAssembly](https://webassembly.org/) (or WASM).
+More specifically, [Pyodide](https://pyodide.org/) pioneered the ability to install Python libraries, manipulate the web page's [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) from Python, and execute regular Python code entirely in the browser.
+A number of libraries have sprung up around Python in WASM, including [PyScript](https://pyscript.net/).

 Panel can be run directly in Pyodide and has special support for rendering in PyScript.
-This guide will take us through the process of installing Panel in the browser, using it to render components and finally the ability to convert entire applications.
+This guide will take us through the process of installing Panel in the browser, using it to render individual components or export entire applications to run as pure client applications, with no server at all (just like JavaScript).

 ## Installing Panel in the browser